 Meaning

-In the quote “The idea of winning a doctor’s degree gradually assumed the aspect of a great moral struggle, and the moral fight possessed immense attraction for me.,” the emphasis is on courage.
-It highlights the thought that bravery means acting despite fear while implying that small acts of bravery matter.Theme
+The message behind “The idea of winning a doctor’s degree gradually assumed the aspect of a great moral struggle, and the moral fight possessed immense attraction for me.” revolves around courage.
+It suggests that bravery means acting despite fear, making it relatable to many people's experiences.Theme

 The wording is short yet layered.
 The contrast between expectation and reality adds depth.FAQ